safing/docs/docs/port17/architecture.md

 [DRAFT]

-Routes are chosen by the clients:
+Routes are entirely chosen by the clients:

-When
+- Exit nodes are chosen in proximity to the destination in order to protect the connection as long as possible.

--
+- Node ownership is diversified.
+- The fastest route with at least 3 hops is chosen.

 In the future, users will have multiple options to influence how routes through the network are calculated:

 - Exclude nodes by name or group
 - Exclude areas by AS-Number, Country or IP range

-They calculate their route through the network depending on